-The increase in net income for the 2024 Quarter Period compared to the 2023 Quarter Period is primarily attributable to larger increases in fair value of our crypto assets during the 2024 Period compared to the 2023 Period.
-The decrease in net loss for the 2024 Quarter compared to the 2023 Quarter is primarily attributable to the peaking of the crypto market during the 2024 Quarter, resulting in declines in the market prices of our crypto assets and reporting of unrealized depreciation in the 2024 Quarter.
+The decrease in net income for the 2024 Period compared to the 2023 Period is primarily attributable to larger increases in fair value of our crypto assets during the 2024 Period compared to the 2023 Period.
+The decrease in net loss for the 2024 Quarter compared to the 2023 Quarter is primarily attributable to the decline of crypto market prices during the 2024 Quarter, resulting in decreased values of our crypto assets and reporting of unrealized depreciation in the 2024 Quarter.
 We acknowledge that our net income (loss) may exhibit significant fluctuations due to the volatility in the crypto asset markets, impacting changes in the fair value of crypto assets during future reporting periods.